northrivergeo/NAIP_Imagery_for_QGIS/README.md

 Usage
 ========
 These files were create to be loaded into QGIS.
-Tested on 3.4
+Tested on 3.4 and 3.10

 1. Open QGIS 3.x
 2. Open the Data Source Manager.
 3. Open the WMS/WMTS section.
 Click Load and select the XML you wish to load.
+Load NAIP_Imagery_38.xml for any version of QGIS greater than 3.0 and less than 3.10.
+Load NAIP_Imagery_310.xml for QGIS 3.10.
 4. Select the connection to import
 5. Connect